NOTE: The content on this page was last updated on July 7th, 2017.

 Looking for Costa Rica hotel discounts?
 As a thank you for visiting us, WE OFFER TRAVELLERS FREE ACCESS TO A 15%-25% DISCOUNT OFF HOTEL RATES when booking with hotels directly using our “Pura Vida! eh?
 Exclusive Promotion” codes.
 Click here for more information and/or to obtain the hotel promo codes.
 Con mucho gusto (you’re welcome) and pura vida! 🙂

-To kick off this post, (Why Costa Rica Is NOT An All-Inclusive Resort Destination; Part 1 of our blog series: Costa Rica All-Inclusive Resorts), I must admit that Costa Rica is in fact an all-inclusive resort destination.
-This is true in the sense that the country does offer a handful of all-inclusive resort options for travellers to choose from, most of which are located in the Guanacaste Province (primarily in the Papagayo area of the country).
-For those readers who are looking for a list of Costa Rica’s all-inclusive resort options, you will find this below.
+To kick off this post, (Why Costa Rica Is Not An All-Inclusive Resort Destination; Part 1 of our blog series: Costa Rica All-Inclusive Resorts), we must first admit that Costa Rica is in fact an all-inclusive resort destination; the country does offer a handful of all-inclusive resort options for travellers to choose from, most of which are located in the Guanacaste province (most notably in the Papagayo area of the country).
+For those readers who are looking for a list of all-inclusive resorts in Costa Rica, you will find this below.
 For everyone else who aims to learn why Costa Rica is not just another all-inclusive vacation destination, you have come to the right place and we encourage you to keep reading this post.

 - Barcelo Tambor (Nicoya Peninsula)

-REAPING COSTA RICA’S REWARDS FROM OUTSIDE THE PARAMETERS OF AN ALL-INCLUSIVE RESORT
+ALL-INCLUSIVE RESORTS IN COSTA RICA: REAPING BOUNTIFUL REWARDS FROM OUTSIDE THE PARAMETERS OF AN ALL-INCLUSIVE RESORT

-When it comes to the all-inclusive resort experience, I’ve had my fair share.
-Having stayed at all-inclusive resorts in Mexico, the Caribbean, and Costa Rica, I would skip repeat visits to each for a non-all-inclusive Costa Rican adventure any day.
-What Costa Rica lacks in resort formality it makes up for (and then some) in experience.
-True, natural, raw, emotional, foreign, enlightening experience, and no, you do not need to join Habitat For Humanity (Costa Rica chapter), volunteer to save the sea turtles, or plant a tree during your trip in order to obtain it.
+When it comes to the experience that all-inclusive resorts offer, we’ve had our fair share.
+Having stayed at all-inclusive resorts in Mexico, the Caribbean, and Costa Rica, we would skip repeat visits to each for a non-all-inclusive Costa Rican adventure any day.
+What Costa Rica lacks in resort formality it makes up for (and then some) in experience–true, natural, raw, emotional, foreign, enlightening experience–and no, you do not need to join Habitat For Humanity (Costa Rica chapter), volunteer to save the sea turtles, or plant a tree during your trip in order to obtain it.
 You also do not have to sacrifice the quality of your accommodations for a well-rounded trip that involves travel throughout the country, nor do you need to take up Spanish in order to be able to make it on your own outside of a resort’s grounds.
 Unbeknownst to first-time visitors, the country is both developed and progressive–one giant tourist-ripe banana, ready to be peeled if and when travellers are hungry for a bite.

 Want greater rewards?
-Skip the resort and its “all-inclusive” hashtag.
-Travellers who opt not to stay at all-inclusive resorts reap loads of additional rewards, including the experience of actually touring a foreign country (not merely a foreign resort), opportunities to support local businesses, and real cultural immersion (beyond portrayals of Costa Rican festivities celebrated in nightly resort stage shows).
-To be fair, non-all-inclusive resort vacations do have their advantages, most notably their convenience as non all-inclusive resort travellers often pay for their trip items (accommodations, food/drinks, and activities) separately.
-When weighing the pros and cons, ask yourself the following: would you would prefer to know where each dollar of your earnings is being spent or do you feel comfortable signing off on a vague lump-sum vacation payment for the sheer convenience of cutting one cheque?
+Skip the resort’s “all-inclusive” hashtag.
+Travellers who opt not to stay at all-inclusive resorts in Costa Rica reap loads of additional rewards, including the experience of actually touring a foreign country (not merely a foreign resort), opportunities to support local businesses, and real cultural immersion (beyond portrayals of Costa Rican festivities celebrated in nightly resort stage shows).
+To be fair, non-all-inclusive resort vacations do have their advantages, most notably their convenience as non-all-inclusive resort travellers often pay for their trip items (accommodations, food/drinks, and activities) separately.
+When weighing the pros and cons, ask yourself whether you would prefer to know where each dollar of your earnings is being spent, or whether you feel comfortable signing off on a vague lump-sum vacation payment for the sheer convenience of cutting one cheque?

-Have it!
-Costa Rica does not offer many all-inclusive resorts, however it does offer countless resort-quality accommodations.
-There is no need to ‘rough-it’ during your time in the country if you prefer not to do so, as gorgeous resort properties line some of Costa Rica’s most beautiful beaches and plenty of sustainable eco-resorts hide amongst its in-land rainforest.
+No!
+There are not a ton of all-inclusive resorts in Costa Rica, however the country does offer countless resort-quality accommodations.
+There is no need to “rough-it” during your time in the country if you prefer not to do so, as gorgeous resort properties line some of Costa Rica’s most beautiful beaches and plenty of sustainable eco-resorts hide among its inland rainforest.
 The trick to obtaining a great resort-quality vacation by skipping the all-inclusive resort?
 Reshape your definition of “all-inclusive” to stretch beyond a resort’s freebies and include the authentic and holistic experiences that can be gained through travel to a new country.
 Plain and simple, Costa Rica–as a proud, culturally rich, and environmentally diverse country–offers far too much to see and do than that which all-inclusive resorts would ever be able to capture.
 For this reason, they are arguably anything but “all-inclusive”, so be sure to factor in the type of experience you wish to get out of your trip when researching all that goes into it.
 After all, is it a truly all-inclusive experience you long for?
 Or merely a visit to an all-inclusive, exclusive resort?

-If you enjoyed learning why Costa Rica is NOT an all-inclusive resort destination, see Part 2 of our Costa Rica All-Inclusive Resorts series: How To Have An All-Inclusive Vacation In Costa Rica WITHOUT The All-Inclusive Resort for assistance planning a non-all-inclusive vacation to beautiful Costa Rica!
+If you enjoyed learning why Costa Rica is not an all-inclusive resort destination, see Part 2 of our Costa Rica All-Inclusive Resorts series: How To Have An All-Inclusive Vacation In Costa Rica Without The All-Inclusive Resort for advice planning a non-all-inclusive vacation to beautiful Costa Rica!

 QUESTION TO COMMENT ON: Have you experienced Costa Rica from a non-all-inclusive-resort perspective?
 How was the experience?